Trying out a custom 34-key split keyboard layout

 Layer 0: prose writing

 At its most basic, this layer is focused on writing English prose in the way that is most comfortable for the user.
 All of the non-thumb keys are purely alphabetical and punctuation, so this layout will accept any letter arrangement without issue.
-I am sticking with QWERTY for the time being so I don't have to rewire my entire brain while learning this new layer system, but I would love to experiment with alternatives like Colemak or the ISRT layout that Vallack uses someday.
+I am sticking with QWERTY for the time being so I don't have to rewire my entire brain while learning this new layer system, but I would love to experiment with alternatives like Colemak or the ISRT layout that Vallack uses someday2.

 Layer 0 of my new keyboard layout for the Ferris Sweep.
 Keys from left to right, going down each finger from top to bottom.
 Left pinky: Q, A, Z. Left ring: W, S, X. Left middle: E, D, C. Left index first column: R, F, V. Left index second column: T, G, B. Left thumb 1: Space on tap, Layer 4 on hold.
 Left thumb 2: Shift.
 Right thumb 1: Backspace on tap, Layer 5 on hold.
 Right thumb 2: toggle Layer 1.
 Right index 2: Y, H, N. Right index 1: U, J, M. Right middle: I, K, Comma.
 Right ring: O, L, period.
 Right pinky: P, apostrophe, forward slash.